chandsharma/LiFiMan/README.md

 [@chandsharma](https://github.com/chandsharma)
 [@TheLazarus](https://github.com/TheLazarus)

+## Contribution
+Project is open for contribution.
+Any type of contribution is welcome.
-## TO MAKE IT COOL / ADD MORE FEATURES / CONTRIBUTE / REMOVE BUGS FEEL FREE TO MAKE A PULL REQUEST :)
+*TO MAKE IT COOL / ADD MORE FEATURES / CONTRIBUTE / REMOVE BUGS FEEL FREE TO MAKE A PULL REQUEST :)*